-Click the Specify button to select an image coordinate system.
+Click the coordinate system hyperlink to choose an image coordinate system.

 Input Coordinate System

 Check the Use alternate input coordinate system option and specify the coordinate system of the ground control points.
 When this option is unchecked, real-world coordinates of GCPs are based on the coordinate system of the current image.